Fr. Hyacinth Grubb, O.P.

 Fr.
 Jonah Pollock, O.P.

 Fr.
 Jonah grew up near Syracuse, New York, received a BA in 2001 from Franciscan University in Steubenville, Ohio, and entered the Dominican Province of Saint Joseph in 2003.
-He was ordained to the priesthood in 2009 and, after completing a Licentiate degree in Sacred Theology in 2010 and serving as parochial vicar at the Parish of St. Mary in New Haven, CT from 2010-2012, was assigned to the Priory of Saint Catherine of Siena to serve with Dominican Friars Health Care Ministry of New York (DFHCMNY) in 2012.
-He is now the Executive Director of DFHCMNY and its head chaplain for Memorial Sloan Kettering Cancer Center.
+He was ordained to the priesthood in 2009 and, after completing a Licentiate degree in Sacred Theology in 2010 and serving as parochial vicar at the Parish of St. Mary in New Haven, CT from 2010-2012, was assigned to the Priory of Saint Catherine of Siena to serve with Dominican Friars Health Care Ministry of New York in 2012.

 Fr.
 David Adiletta, O.P